aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 You will receive a fortune cookie.

-Last update: Fri Sep  6 05:08:05 2024
+Last update: Sat Sep  7 05:07:19 2024

 ### Let's play! 🎮